 - When can you come in to talk?
 (Hint, if you are really interested, you will move your schedule)

-- When the hot girl called you up for a date, you dumped mom’s Sunday dinner to make it.
+- When the hot girl called you up for a date, you dumped mom’s Sunday dinner to the connection.

-If you are asked to come in to interview in person (congratulations!).
-Send a thank you email including the following:
+Suppose you are asked to come in to interview in person (congratulations!).
+Send a thank-you email, including the following:

 - Reinforce that you are excited about the opportunity